suvratapte/Maurice-Bach-Notes/4-Internal-Representation-of-Files.md

-# Internal Representation of Files
+# Chapter 4: Internal Representation of Files

 Every file a UNIX system has a unique inode.
 Processes interact with files using well defined system calls.
 The users specify a file with a character string which is the file's path and then the system get the inode which is mapped to the file which corresponds to the path.